3.0L Duramax Diesel LM2

 467 lbs

-[1] 42.8 psi absolute pressure; converts to approximately 28 psi gauge pressure at sea level.
+[1] - 42.8 psi absolute pressure; converts to approximately 28 psi gauge pressure at sea level

-3.0L Duramax Horsepower & Torque Curve
+Horsepower & Torque Curves

 3.0L Duramax diesel horsepower and torque graph